 After the signing of DeSean Jackson, I think it is unlikely that John Ross is headed for Tampa Bay.
-I think this pick will then come down to McCaffrey, O.J.
-Howard and Corey Davis.
+I think this pick will then come down to Dalvin Cook, Christian McCaffrey, O.J.
+Howard or Corey Davis.
 Via sources, I know the Bucs like all of those players.
-I don't believe Howard will get to this pick, though he does in this verison, which usually leaves Davis and McCaffrey.
+I think Howard and one of the running backs will be gone, which usually leaves Davis and a running back to consider.
 Running back is a bigger need on the roster given the Doug Martin situation, and there is depth at wide receiver on Day 2 for the Bucs to land an outside No. 2 receiver to platoon with Mike Evans and Jackson.
-Thus, I'm sticking with McCaffrey.
-McCaffrey's great football character with an outstanding work ethic and pushing his teammates to be better is a perfect fit for Jameis Winston.
+There are lots of rumors of Dalvin Cook sliding.
+I've reached out to teams and gotten mixed feedback on that possibility.
+However if he slides, I don't think the Bucs would pass on him after speaking with Tampa Bay sources.

 Click links to see the Buccaneers' picks across all rounds: